mkleesiek/CarND-P03-Traffic-Sign-Classifier/README.md

 ![Original dataset image](assets/augm_orig.png)

-The image is rotated by a random amount within [-15, +15] degree and a random amount of Gaussian noise is applied.
+The image is rotated by a random amount within [-15, +15] degree and a random amount of Gaussian noise with sigma = 0.01 is applied.

 ![Original dataset image](assets/augm_rot.png)

 These steps are repeated, until for each class the data is augmented to total of *6030* samples evenly.

-The augmented training dataset now contains *259290* samples, which is roughly 7 times the original size.
+The augmented training dataset now contains *172860* samples, which is roughly *5 times* the original size.

-#### 2. Convolutional Neural Network Architecture
+### Convolutional Neural Network Architecture

 The CNN model implemented in cell 8 and 9 of the notebook for this particular project is a tuned [LeNet-5](http://yann.lecun.com/exdb/lenet/) model.